Skip to Main Content

 How much do filming locations cost in New Zealand?

-New Zealand offers competitive rates with world-class production infrastructure.
-DOC filming permits have established fee schedules.
+Here is what that looks like on the ground.
+New Zealand gives competitive rates with top-tier production infrastructure.
+DOC filming permits have set up fee schedules.
 Private land access is negotiated with landowners.
-The NZSPG (New Zealand Screen Production Grant) provides up to 40% back on qualifying expenditure, with a 5% uplift for qualifying projects, making it one of the world's most generous production incentives.
+The NZSPG (New Zealand Screen Production Grant) gives up to 40% back on qualifying expenditure, with a 5% uplift for qualifying projects, making it one of the world's most generous production incentives.

 How do you match a location scout to my production?